saras2558/sep11-freedom-project/entries/entry03.md

 ## Ep:

-For my Engengineering design process, in my last entries I jumped right 4.
+For my Engineering design process, in my last entries I jumped right 4.
 However, I really think I am around 1 or 2.
 I need to do a lot of research and learn many codes.
 Next, I will learn more of the code I saw and finally take it a step at a time.

 [Previous](entry02.md) | [Next](entry04.md)